-Another year has come and gone.
-As we usher in 2019, business owners should know that New York State has also ushered in changes to the minimum wage and the overtime exempt salary threshold effective December 31, 2018.
+It is that time of the year again.
+2020 is here and New York State has once again increased the minimum wage and the overtime exempt salary threshold effective December 31, 2019.

 Minimum Wage Increase

 Employers generally must pay nonexempt employees at least the minimum wage.
 Minimum wage throughout New York may vary based on the employer’s size, geographic location, or industry.
-With some exceptions for the hospitality industry (please contact us for any questions you may have), the table below outlines New York’s 2019 minimum wage:
+There are different hourly rates for workers in the fast food industry and those who receive tips.
+The table below outlines New York’s 2020 minimum wage:

 The minimum wage is expected to increase annually until it reaches $15.00 per hour by the end of 2021 for all of New York State.